Assessments of Adults

-Whilst much of our studies relate to children, Neuro-Developmental Delay is not exclusively a child’s problem.
+Whilst much of our studies relate to children, Neuro-Motor Immaturity is not exclusively a child’s problem.

 Reflex associated problems usually manifest themselves during the formative years.
 However, if these abnormalities are not recognised during childhood, they must be compensated for in some way.
 The price paid for performance is usually increased susceptibility to stress.